Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 We want to determine the hyper-parameter values that are most useful for predicting uncoded conditions.
 To accomplish this, we create a tuning dataset which excludes the most recent months of data.
 The hold-out data is analyzed to find conditions coded for the first time in a patient's medical history.
 We trained a variety of models on the tuning dataset with different hyper-parameter values.
 For each model, we use the hold-out data to calculate the percentage of newly coded conditions predicted in each patient's top ten recommendations.
 Using the best performing hyper-parameter values, we then train a final model with all of the available data to make our recommendations.

-This whole tuning process is fast enough to be reasonably done every time we need to calculate recommendations.
+This whole tuning process is fast enough to find optimal hyper-parameters for each unique patient population.

 ## Model Performance

 When using any advanced analytics, it is always important to have a useful baseline model to compare against.
 For a recommender model, the most basic reference model would be a simple *popularity* model that recommends the population's most common conditions, excluding conditions that have already been coded for a patient.
 For example, a popularity model would recommend the most common condition, such as hypertension, as the first recommendation for all patients that do not already have hypertension coded.

 The illustration below compares prediction accuracy on a sample population for our recommender model ("Matrix Factorization") versus the simpler "Popularity" model.
-The vertical axis shows the estimate of accuracy discussed above: the percentage of newly manifested conditions from the hold-out set that were in the top N recommendations for each patient.
+The vertical axis shows the estimate of accuracy discussed above: the percentage of newly coded conditions from the hold-out set that were in the top N recommendations for each patient.
 The horizontal axis displays the results for different numbers of recommendations for each patient.

 ![Recommendation Accuracy](eval_facet.png "Recommendation Accuracy")